openhab/openhab-docs/_addons_bindings/pentair/readme.md

 ---
 id: pentair
-label: Pentair Pool
+label: Pentair
-title: Pentair Pool - Bindings
+title: Pentair - Bindings
 type: binding
 description: "This is an openHAB binding for a Pentair Pool System."
 since: 3x